 One of the most common ways to treat overactive bladder (OAB) is by using medication.
 You should talk to your doctor about your options and ask questions about the benefits and possible side effects of overactive bladder drugs.

-Anticholingerics help treat overactive bladder by affecting the nerve function of the bladder muscle (detrusor) to relax.
+Anticholinergics help treat overactive bladder by affecting the nerve function of the bladder muscle (detrusor) to relax.
 This helps reduce urinary urgency.
-Anticholingerics are commonly taken orally or applied as a patch or topical gel.
+Anticholinergics are commonly taken orally or applied as a patch or topical gel.
 There are different dosages to help with different severities of OAB.
 Some can be taken multiple times daily or a couple times a week.
 The patch form can be placed on the abdomen, stomach, or buttocks.
 A few examples are below:

 Side effects may vary, but it is very common for these medications to cause dry mouth.
 Other potential side effects include dry eyes or throat, constipation, blurred vision, and increased heart rate.